bmc/ebook/README.md

 ## Book source file names

-`ebook` expects your book's Markdown sources to be in a single directory with no subdirectories; that includes any images.
-(You specify this directory on the command line, as described later.)
+`ebook` expects your book's Markdown sources to be in a single directory with no subdirectories (the _book directory_).
+Images may be in the book directory or in any subdirectories below the book directory.

+You specify the book directory on the command line, as described later.

+### Images

+Use _relative_ paths for images, not absolute paths.
+Absolute paths will wreak havoc on your HTML output, among other things, so they are explicitly unsupported. `ebook` will abort if you use absolute image references.
+Also, currently, URL image references are unsupported.

+### Opinionated file names

 `ebook` is opinionated about what you call your Markdown files.
 Each book section (chapters, acknowledgements, etc.) is in its own file, and each file